Thick branes with inner structure in mimetic $f(R)$ gravity: Introduction

 On the other hand, {physicists should answer what cause late-time universe acceleration and what is dark matter.} To solve these issues indicated by astronomical observations, physicists provided two kinds of schemes, one is assuming the existence of extra energy and matter, the other one is modifying general relativity to match observations. {Furthermore, renormalization of gravity is another motivation to modify general relativity.} Mimetic gravity is a modified theory proposed by Chamseddine and Mukhanov \cite{Chamseddine2013}.
-In this theory the conformal degree of freedom of the background metric is isolated and it could mimic cold dark matter \cite{Chamseddine2014,Capela2015,Mirzagholi2015,Babichev2017,Golovnev2014,Barvinsky2014,Deruelle2014}.
-On the other hand, instead of the extra scalar field this conformal degree of freedom can also mimic the scalar field which generates the thick brane.
+In this theory the conformal degree of freedom of the background metric is isolated and it could mimic cold dark matter \cite{Chamseddine2014,Capela2015,Mirzagholi2015,Babichev2017,Golovnev2014,Barvinsky2014,Deruelle2014,Sebastiani2017}, or dark energy \cite{Nojiri2016,Nojiri2016a,Matsumoto2016,Casalino2018}.
+Barvinsky found that, for positive energy density of the mimetic fluid in cosmology, mimetic gravity is free of ghost instability~\cite{Barvinsky2014}.
+Then another paper confirmed that the original mimetic gravity theory suffers from ghost instability in all generality \cite{BenAchour2016}.
+And using the extension of mimetic gravity the inflationary solution was studied in Ref.~\cite{Mansoori2021}.
+On the other hand, instead of the cold dark matter this conformal degree of freedom can also mimic the scalar field which generates the thick brane.
 In last few years, Y. Zhong et al. investigated thick branes generated by the mimetic scalar field in Ref.~\cite{ZhongYi2018}.
 And it was found that one could construct some exact solutions of brane world, and some of them have inner structure.
-This inner structure in a thick brane can lead to new phenomena in the gravitational resonances, which were further investigated in Ref.~\cite{ZhongYi2019}.
+This inner structure in a thick brane can lead to new phenomena of the gravitational resonances, which was further investigated in Ref.~\cite{ZhongYi2019}.
 Other recent researches can be found in Refs.~\cite{Bazeia2020,Xiang2020}.